'Barb and Star Go to Vista Del Mar' Is A Bizarre Comedy That Offers An Escape From Reality

-By Sal LoCicero | February 20th, 2021
+By Sal LoCicero | February 20, 2021

 Valentines Weekend is still here and there are a lot of romantic movies to choose from.
 Some people will choose movies such as The Notebook, Love Actually, Crazy, Stupid, Love, Romeo and Juliet or When Harry Met Sally.
 Unfortunately, this Valentine’s Day week did not provide many new releases relating to the annual holiday, however, writers Kristen Wiig and Anne Mumolo (Bridesmaids) may have the perfect escapism movie for right now.

 Barb and Star Go To Vista Del Mar is the latest comedy from writers Kristen Wiig and Annie Mumolo, the two that brought you the critically acclaimed comedy hit ‘Bridesmaids’.
 Now, 10 years later, the two comic writers have teamed up again to deliver one of the most wackiest and most bizarre comedies yet.
-This movie follows two best friends, Barb and Star (Wiig and Mumolo), two middle aged women who decided to go on a trip to Vista Del Mar for the best weekend holiday.
+This movie follows best friends, Barb and Star (Wiig and Mumolo), two middle aged women who decided to go on a trip to Vista Del Mar for the best weekend holiday.
 With a plot as simple as this, it doesn’t sound too out of the ordinary at all, however with Wiig and Mumolo in front of and behind the camera, they prove to you otherwise.

 From the opening credits to the last scene in the movie, you are basically trying to wrap your head around what you are witnessing on your TV screen.
 This is an extremely bizarre comedy that isn’t afraid to go above and beyond normal standards; which some may appreciate and others may be irritated by.
 This is certainly not your typical comedy.
 This whole movie feels exactly like a skit you would find yourself coming across on Adult Swim at 1:30 in the morning.
-Kristen Wiig and Annie Mumolo’s writing were the most suitable for this type of film because if any other writer(s) were to try and attempt to make something that is as absurd as this, the movie would be a complete and utter misfire.
+Kristen Wiig and Annie Mumolo’s writing fit perfectly for this type of film because if any other writer(s) were to try and attempt to make something that is as absurd as this, it would be a complete and utter misfire.
 You must have people behind the camera who know how to create a story with the type of characters and the type of structure like this.

-Now, Is this the comedy that most people will remember and continue to watch for years and years to come?
+Is this the comedy that most people will remember and continue to watch for years and years to come?
 Probably not, if anything it might get a cult following in the future.
-If you are just trying to find a movie to watch one night that is fun, humorous, and it will allow you to turn your brain off for an hour and ½, Barb and Star may be the two BFFs to do it for you.
+If you are just trying to find a movie to watch one night that is fun, humorous, and it will allow you to turn your brain off for an hour and a half, Barb and Star may be the two BFFs to do it for you.